WICG/display-locking/explainer.md

 #### Lock-after-append. (locked subtree)

-When the element's lock is acquired while the element is already a part of the DOM, then the draw commands associated with that element's subtree are stashed and used while the lock is acquired.
+When the element's lock is acquired while the element is already a part of the DOM, visual content of elements within the locked subtree (not the locked element itself) is cleared and the draw commands associated with that element's subtree are stashed and used while the lock is acquired.
 Note that in this mode, changes to the element itself (e.g. border, size) are updated synchronously.
 In other words, the element itself is not locked for display, only its subtree.

-The visual content of the locked subtree is cleared, leaving only the space occupied by the locked element, similar to having `visibility: hidden` on the locked element.

 This mode is appropriate to use when the element's subtree needs to be updated without jank.